jovotech/learn-jovo/tutorials/whatsapp-getting-started/README.md

 ```
 location
 address
-where are you guys located at
+where are you located at
 whats the address of your shop
 where is your shop at
 what's the address